-Navigating the world of taxes can be daunting, especially when distinguishing between the tax obligations of employees and independent contractors.
+Navigating the world of taxes can be daunting, especially when distinguishing between the tax obligations as an independent contractor vs employee (100 vs W-2).
 At The Clarity Agency, we’re committed to demystifying these processes so you can make informed decisions.
 Whether you’re an employee or contractor, understanding these distinctions is crucial for compliance and financial planning.

-If you’re an employee, your tax obligations follow a structured path:
+If you’re a W-2 employee, your tax obligations follow a structured path:

 1. W-4 Form Submission: